 There are several signs of digital manipulation of the image.
 Take, for example, how the edges of the stem change when background changes to the forest behind it.
 The edge changes from a smooth, slightly blurry line to a very sharp edge.
 This indicates that the image of the mushroom was likely cut out and placed there.
 See the enlargement below.

-Though we felt our “edge analysis” was enough to debunk the hoax, we decided to dig a little deeper and ask around to see if any “mushroom experts” could tell us anything else about the image.
-We first contacted Professor Volk to see if he had any insights, and he was in fact familiar with the image.
+Although we felt our “edge analysis” was enough to debunk the hoax, we decided to dig a little deeper and ask around to see if any “mushroom experts” could tell us anything else about the image.
+We first contacted Professor Volk to see if he had any insights, and he was familiar with the popular image.
 His response was:

 “This picture was out of Tom Bruns’ lab at Berkeley.
 Definitely photoshopped.
 Apparently believably.
 Hope this helps. —tom”

-Next up was an email to Tom Bruns at UC Berkeley, who responded immediately.
+We then sent an email in January 2013 to Tom Bruns at UC Berkeley, who responded immediately.
 His quirky response included the subject of Boletus photoshopus with a single statement:

 Pictured in its natural habitat – the digital photo. – Tom Bruns